imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 ### Attention & Transformers

-- In the transformer block, there are two important pieces: self-attention and the feed forward neural net
+- In the transformer block, there are two important pieces: self-attention and the feed forward neural network
 - Associate each token with a high dimensional vector, an embedding
   - An embedding has semantic meaning
   - Initially, the embedding is just a look up table with no reference to the context